aeither/schemas/README.md

 3. Ensure that the validate-metadatas action does not fail.

 ## Commands
-- `yarn validate-metadatas` - validate all metadatas in this repo
+- `pnpm validate-metadatas` - validate all metadatas in this repo